hanabi/hanabi.github.io/Reference.md

 * When you clue a white 5 in the *Early Game* that is two or more away from chop, it would normally look like a *5 Pull*.
 * However, if there are white cards visible and it could be a *Finesse* on the white 5, then it should be treated as a *Finesse* instead of a *5 Pull*.

+### Brown Conventions

+* These conventions apply to any variant with a brown (touched by no ranks) suit.

 #### Brown Inversion

 * In a normal *Double Tempo Clue*, all of the re-clued cards are supposed to play from left to right.